 AUM offers graduate degrees in the School of Business, Education, Liberal Arts, and Sciences.
-In addition, AUM's Air University Graduate Program is set up in cooperation with the Air University at Maxwell Air Force Base, located in Montgomery.
-Through this cooperative effort, master's degree programs are offered in Political Science and Public Administration.
-Classes meet at Maxwell AFB in facilities provided by the Air University.
+In addition, AUM's Air University Graduate Program is set up in cooperation with Maxwell Air Force Base, located in Montgomery.
+Through this cooperative effort, a master's degree program in international relations is offered.
+Classes meet at Maxwell AFB in facilities provided by the Air Force.

 Classes on the AUM campus are held Monday through Thursday from 8 A.M. to 10 P.M. and on Friday, Saturday, and Sunday at hours that vary from semester to semester.
-Offering classes during both the day and the evening hours has been a standard practice at the University since fall quarter, 1969, and provides students greater flexibility in course scheduling.
-The total number of students enrolled at AUM during fall 2001, was 5,013.
+Offering classes during both the day and the evening has been a standard practice at the University since the fall of 1969 and provides students greater flexibility in course scheduling.
+The total number of students enrolled at AUM during fall 2003, was 5,392.
 In addition to the students enrolled in credit courses, over 10,000 persons were enrolled in Continuing Education activities.